lin0lvr/What-Are-You-Wearing-/README.md

 This project uses a resnet18 model that was retrained with 4 different data sets.
 Each data set contained a different kind of clothing.
 The algorithm uses imagenet to identify the article of clothing.
 I ran this model with 500 epochs so the model is mostly accurate but can still make mistakes.

 ## Running this project
-1. Download the jetson-inference container from github to a jetson-nano: https://github.com/dusty-nv/jetson-inference Download the jetson-inference container from github to a jetson-nano: https://github.com/dusty-nv/jetson-inference
+Download the jetson-inference container from github to a jetson-nano: https://github.com/dusty-nv/jetson-inference

 Change directories into jetson-inference/python/training/classification/data